prathy16/ImageColorization/README.md

 # ImageColorization

-This project aims to solve the problem of Image Colorization.
+We created a semester long project for colorizing the black and white images.

 We have attempted to tackle this by using 2 methods:
 1. SVM